 It turned out that the braking system on the Nissan was defective - which connected with what the driver of the Nissan had been trying to tell the police from the very beginning.
 In fact, he claimed that he tried to brake long before the crash occurred but couldn’t stop the SUV.

 The issues he described were the same as many plaintiffs who had been involved in a 2014 federal class-action lawsuit, all regarding faulty brakes.
 The elderly driver had purchased the Nissan in 2014 and he alleged no one had ever informed him about the issues.

 When this information came to light, the surviving loved ones of the deceased withdrew their lawsuit against the other driver and instead filed against Nissan.
 The elderly driver also filed a lawsuit against Nissan.
 In both cases, the plaintiffs alleged that Nissan knew about the issue with the brakes but did nothing to fix the issue or warn their consumer.

 The cases went to court and a jury determined that Nissan was at fault for not fixing a code error which would cause the brake pedal to not work when pushed.
 They awarded $14 million to the surviving husband, $7.4 million to the surviving daughter, and $3.5 million to the elderly driver.

 All criminal charges against the driver were dropped.

-Under the law, these parties are responsible for creating, building, and selling products which will behave the way they are intended to.
+Under the law, these parties are responsible for creating, building, and selling products that will behave the way they are intended to.
 But a defect can change how it behaves and cause serious harm.
-Throughout New York, lawsuits are filed frequently against the manufacturers, designers, and sellers of defective products which caused a consumer harm.
+Throughout New York, lawsuits are filed frequently against the manufacturers, designers, and sellers of defective products which caused consumer harm.